Department of Biomedical Engineering

 Committed to solving the world's greatest health problems through the exploration of new ideas, integrated research and innovation, the Department of Biomedical Engineering at Texas A&M University is producing the next generation of biomedical engineers in industry and at tier-one research institutions, developing new technologies and new jobs, and achieving revolutionary advancements for the future of health care.

-Graduate students in the Department of Biomedical Engineering participate in groundbreaking research in Imaging Technologies, Medical Devices, Regenerative Medicine, and Sensing and Monitoring while interacting with outstanding faculty members who have strong collaborations with the college of science, medicine and veterinary medicine as well as faculty, medical doctors and industry personnel from around the globe.
+Graduate students in the Department of Biomedical Engineering participate in groundbreaking research in Cancer Engineering, Cardiovascular Engineering, Engineering for Accessible Health, Pediatric Technologies, and Regenerative Engineering while interacting with outstanding faculty members who have strong collaborations with the college of science, medicine and veterinary medicine as well as faculty, medical doctors and industry personnel from around the globe.

 Doctor of Philosophy